 Next we have to calculate the 100 minors.
-What we need is that when we calculate the (i,j) minor, rather than just substituting G(i,j) we should add tgi(i,j) and insist at the end that tgi be present only once.
+What we need is that when we calculate the (i,j) minor, rather than substituting G(i,j) we should substitute tgi(i,j) and insist that this term be present.
 Hence we can modify the determ procedure so that it calculates simultaneously the determinant and all minors.
-This is done with:
+This is done with